benjaminion/upgrading-ethereum-book/src/book.md

 ### Annotated Specification

-The following chapters present the entire core beacon chain technical specification, annotated with my explanations and comments.
+What follows is the entire core beacon chain technical specification, annotated with my explanations and comments.

 This edition of Upgrading Ethereum is based on the Altair version of the beacon chain specification.
 At the time of writing, there is no single specification document for Altair.
 Instead, there is the [Phase&nbsp;0 specification](https://github.com/ethereum/consensus-specs/blob/a89b55d7f791361c80c1133f411f5d2aaeb18c86/specs/phase0/beacon-chain.md) and an additional [Altair document](https://github.com/ethereum/consensus-specs/blob/a89b55d7f791361c80c1133f411f5d2aaeb18c86/specs/altair/beacon-chain.md) describing the differences (a kind of text-based diff).

-For the following chapters, I have consolidated the two specifications into one, omitting parts that were superseded by Altair.
+For this work, I have consolidated the two specifications into one, omitting parts that were superseded by Altair.
 For the most part, I have tried to reflect the structure of the documents to make it easier to read side-by-side with the original spec.
 However, I have included the separate [BLS](https://github.com/ethereum/consensus-specs/blob/b963f7ce96530d041f077cfa3c970bb631180dfb/specs/altair/bls.md) and [Altair fork](https://github.com/ethereum/consensus-specs/blob/b963f7ce96530d041f077cfa3c970bb631180dfb/specs/altair/fork.md) documents into the flow of this one.

 #### References